 An investment in Ordinary Shares is speculative and involves a high degree of risk that should be considered by potential investors.
 An investment in the Offered Shares is suitable only for those investors who are willing to risk a loss of some or all of their investment and who can afford to lose some or all of their investments.
 An investor should carefully consider the following risk factors in addition to the other information contained in this Annual Information Form before purchasing Ordinary Shares.
 The risks and uncertainties below are not the only ones the Company is facing.
 The following information is a summary only of certain risk factors and is qualified in its entirety by reference to, and must be read in conjunction with, the detailed information appearing elsewhere in this Annual Information Form.
-In addition, there are additional risks and uncertainties of which the Company is not presently aware or that the Company currently considers immaterial but which may also impair the Company's business may be harmed and the Company's financial condition and results of operations may suffer significantly.
+In addition, there are additional risks and uncertainties of which the Company is not presently aware or that the Company currently considers immaterial but which may also impair the Company's business operations and cause the price of the Ordinary Shares to decline.
+If any of the following risks actually occur, the Company's business may be harmed and the Company's financial condition and results of operations may suffer significantly.
 In that event, the trading price of the Ordinary Shares could decline, and an investor may lose all or part of his or her investment.